 By 2013, hosting had been moved to WordPress dot com and Grim D. Reaper appeared fully across social media.
 MovieCrypt.com shifted to the “Dames Point Cemetery” theme featured in the header and Syfy dot com really liked us!
 We also began using the “Inverted Hollywood Star” MC logo.

 By 2015, Grim D’s look had evolved to facilitate the “Movie Crypt” theme of the new interior sets.
 The brand had been diluted by the appearance of other Movie Crypt sites and/or podcasts that did not have our domain name (or us, for that matter)… but we’re still here.
 The “Texas Blackstar Logo” become featured upon our header.

-Now in 2017, Grim D’s new look and a pending crypt update for a new set of Reaper Rants is gearing up, making MovieCrypt.com bigger and badder than ever.
+Now in 2017, a new set of video Reaper Rants is gearing up in addition to our usual reviews, making MovieCrypt.com bigger and badder than ever.

 Grim D’s evolving look also received a much-needed upgrade along with a new logo, a symbol based upon the YinYang Crossed-Scythes design on his chain mail mantle.
 Refined from store-bought costuming to an ensemble of custom-crafted art pieces, Grim D. Reaper looks and feels cooler than ever.
 From the designer:

 “Damn straight it does — and I’ve invested well to ensure that.
 My original off-the-shelf outfit as pieced together breathed so little I couldn’t keep it on for more than two hours… even with frequent breaks.
 Not only did it look like I’d been pushed into a swimming pool afterward, my skin was shriveled up like a prune, too.
 As I’ve refined it with moisture-wicking materials, breathable porous fabrics and other refinements, I can wear it for an entire day — mask and all — and the individual custom pieces look damn good.
 Yay, modern technology!”